YazRaso/Calcite/README.md

 # Calcite

 > 🧮 Like Copilot, but for bookkeeping.
-> A local-first, voice-enabled desktop assistant that automates transactions and generates receipts.
+> A local-first, AI agent that writes transactions and generates receipts.

 **Calcite** is a production-grade desktop app that manages your financial records via natural language.
-It parses spoken or written commands like:
+It parses commands like:
 `"Add a transaction for 5000 USD at rate 0.25 reference 4392 for today"`
 and updates your Excel file, generates a receipt image, and provides voice feedback — all processed locally.